 ‘What is in my judgment crystal clear is that upon a true construction of section 93(3)…it appears to me that the intention of that subsection, and it is a very right, proper and wholesome intention, is to wipe the slate completely clean so far as the trustee is concerned, so that he may thereafter pay no thought to the previous course of his actions as the trustee in bankruptcy.’

-That approach and construction is to be applied s.299(5).
-Chief Registrar Baister in Borodzicz quoted Walton J in Munro, and stated, at paragraph 55:
+Given that the '...thrust and effect are the same', Chief Registrar Baister in Borodzicz quoted the above from Walton J in Munro, and stated, at paragraph 55:

 ‘Whilst Walton J was concerned with a different section of a different Act, his judgment is nonetheless a clear expression of the purpose of release that must be as good today and in the present context as it was when he made it in the context of the Bankruptcy Act.’